-Volume I A comparative case study exploring how federal probation officers experience different distance education formats DISSERTATION
+Volume I A comparative case study exploring how federal probation officers experience different distance education formats

 Eileen Claire Caufield, Teachers College, Columbia University, United States